bdickason/sunflower/README.md

 I believe we can offer a clear value proposition which takes into account how much bandwidth we need in an area to mimic a dialup connection, cable modem, etc. Makers and early prototypers can help spread the devices resulting in a low upfront cost to manufacture them.

 I'm currently building a small prototype with an arduino system to test how the network scales and performs within a neighborhood.
 I will ask a few of my neighbors to share their internet connection and experiment with different ranges and forms of wireless technology.

+# FAQ

+## Will anyone actually use a mesh network?

+There are numerous mesh networks currently operating today.
+[The Red Hook Initiative](http://rhicenter.org/redhookwifi/) (in Brooklyn) came about when the area was battered by a hurricane.
+Seattle has [Hyperboria](http://tkbr.ccsp.sfu.ca/pub802/2014/01/dakrnet-the-slow-internet-movement/) which contains hundreds of active nodes that are not connected to the internet.

+## Why are you just rolling it out in neighborhoods near broadband?
+Will this even work?

+Carriers in Dallas rolled out DSL this way - with a zip code system calculating how close they your home was to their central office.